First call creates the note "cron-jobs-prod". Every call after appends a line.

 Fresh Jots for developers

 Most notes apps want you to file things into a hierarchy.
 Fresh Jots' Dev tier inverts that for the engineering use case: the note is the channel.
-Closer to "Slack channels for bots" than "fancy notes app."
+Closer to "Slack channels for bots" than "fancy notes app" — a flat set of append-only streams your systems write to and you skim on your phone.
 A few examples of what people actually wire up:

 • cron-jobs-prod — hourly cron one-liner with the result